 It’s also important to understand that forgiveness does not mean remaining with an abusive person, or forgoing the pursuit of restitution if warranted, or having your say in court.
 It does mean that letting the natural consequences happen is for the other person’s growth, not to make you feel better, fuel your revenge, or meet your need for justice.
 (Meg Wilson, from the book, “Hope After Betrayal”)

 • Recognize that forgiveness is a process.
-It ebbs and flows; it starts, stops, and starts again; it gets better and gets worse.
+It ebbs and flows.
+The process of forgiveness starts, stops, and starts again.
+It gets better and gets worse.
 No matter what the issue is, forgiveness can be more than just a one-shot decision.
 Understand that forgiving may take time.
 (Mitch Temple, one of the authors of the book, “The First Five Years of Marriage”)

 • Forgiveness isn’t always a one-time thing.
 There are layers of it that need to be recognized in any situation —especially in a marriage.
 Sometimes we think we have forgiven, but we don’t realize how many layers there are.
 And if we don’t deal with each layer, hardness of heart can set in and build up to monumental proportions.
 (Stormy Omartian, from “Praying Through the Deeper Issues of Marriage”)

 God always responds to our honest, sensible efforts.
 He never asks us to do anything that’s beyond our control.
 He will do with our memories whatever leads us to wholeness.
 After we’ve forgiven an injustice, whether we remember it once, frequently, or never, it’s of no consequence —the wound is healed.
 In summary, we don’t forget.
 But, miracle of miracles, it no longer matters that we remember!
 We are no longer controlled by the hurt; we’re no longer controlled by the desire to get even.
 We spring free through God’s power helping us to forgive.
-(Richard Walters, Forgive and Be Free)
+(Richard Walters)

 • We have a stewardship responsibility to keep ourselves healthy physically and emotionally.
 If we don’t, we cannot carry out our obligations to God, to family, to our employer, or to others.
 With this in mind, we put limits on the extent to which we allow others to abuse us.
 Doing right will mean abuse part of the time; that goes with the turf.
 But inviting abuse or failing to deal with it is wrong.
-(Richard Walters, Forgive and Be Free)
+(Richard Walters)

 • Everything you go through can be a lesson for you.
 Lack of forgiveness can manifest itself in different ways —in some lives it can be through sickness in someone else’s life it can be through a bad attitude —or maybe through torn relationships and being angry all the time.
 I don’t know how unforgiveness will manifest itself in your life, but what I can tell you is: it isn’t worth it!
 All of us have done something we need forgiveness for.
 (Thelma Wells)